Lita Ford

-Lita Rossana Ford (born 19 September 1958) is an English-born American guitarist, vocalist, and songwriter.
+Lita Rossana Ford (born September 19, 1958) is an American guitarist, vocalist, and songwriter.
 She was the lead guitarist for the all-female rock band the Runaways in the late 1970s, and then embarked on a successful glam metal solo career that hit its peak in the late 1980s.
 The 1989 single "Close My Eyes Forever", a duet with Ozzy Osbourne, remains Ford's most successful song, reaching No. 8 on the US Billboard Hot 100.

 Early life

 Ford was born to Harry Lenard Ford and Isabella Benvenuto in London, England; her father was British and her mother was Italian.
 When she was in second grade, she moved with her family to the United States, eventually settling in Long Beach, California.

 Inspired by Ritchie Blackmore's work with Deep Purple, she began playing the guitar at the age of 11.
 Her vocal range is mezzo-soprano.

 Music career

 The Runaways (1975–1979)

 In 1975, at age sixteen, Ford was recruited by recording impresario Kim Fowley to join the all-female rock band The Runaways.
 The band soon secured a recording contract and released their first album in 1976.
 The band garnered significant media attention and the Runaways became a successful recording and touring act during their late-1970s heyday.
 Ford's lead-guitar playing became an integral element of the band's sound until their eventual break-up in April 1979.

+In 2016, Ford published her autobiography, Living Like a Runaway: A Memoir, through Dey Street Books.
+In the book, Ford claimed that she left The Runaways temporarily in 1976, after coming to the conclusion that her bandmates "were all into girls.
+All of them except for Jackie [Fox]", a situation with which she did not feel comfortable.

 In 1977, internal conflicts were erupting within the Runaways, who had by that time already parted ways with producer Fowley, lead singer Cherie Currie, and bassist Jackie Fox.
-Vocalist/guitarist Joan Jett wanted the band to shift to a more Ramones-influenced punk rock sound, while Ford and drummer Sandy West wanted to continue playing the hard rock-oriented songs the band had become known for.
+Vocalist/guitarist Joan Jett wanted the band to shift to a more Ramones-influenced punk rock sound, while Ford and drummer Sandy West wanted to continue playing the hard rock-oriented songs for which the band had become known.
 With neither faction willing to compromise, the band finally broke up in April 1979.